If you are looking for the best aftershaves on the market today, you have come to the right place.

-It comes in a nice compact 3.4oz glass bottle which has a great aesthetic but you may have some difficulties getting the last bit of balm out of the bottle.
+It comes in a nice compact 3.4oz glass bottle which has a great aesthetic but you may have some difficulties getting the last bit of post shave balm out of the bottle.

 If you have extremely sensitive skin I recommend you go with the unscented version as even the essential oils that provide the various scents can be irritating to the most sensitive of skin.

 These balms are alcohol-free so they won’t dry your skin out and is non-comedogenic so it won’t block pores and cause any acne or other skin problems.